-Prior to our initial public offering, there has not been a public market for our common stock and, even though we intend to apply to list the shares of our common stock on the NYSE in connection with our initial public offering, we cannot assure you that an active trading market for the shares of common stock offered hereby will develop or, if developed, that any such market will be sustained.
+Prior to this offering, there has not been a public market for our common stock and, even though we intend to apply to list the shares of our common stock on the NYSE, we cannot assure you that an active trading market for the shares of common stock offered hereby will develop or, if developed, that any such market will be sustained.
 In the absence of an active public trading market, an investor may be unable to liquidate an investment in our common stock.
-We cannot assure you that the price at which the shares of common stock will sell in the public market after the closing of our initial public offering will not be lower than the price at which they are sold by the underwriters of our initial public offering.
+The initial public offering price has been determined by us and the underwriters.
+We cannot assure you that the price at which the shares of common stock will sell in the public market after the closing of this offering will not be lower than the price at which they are sold by the underwriters.

-The market price of our equity securities following our initial public offering may vary substantially.
+The market price of our equity securities may vary substantially.